CS-SI/eodag/README.rst

 STAC REST API
 -------------

-An eodag installation can be exposed through a STAC compliant REST api from the command line:
+An eodag instance can be exposed through a STAC compliant REST api from the command line:

 .. code-block:: bash